NATurner427/Turner-works/README.md

 ## Anxious Modeling

 Since the outbreak of the Coronavirus, I've found myself stressfully working on modeling the outbreak of Ohio.
-When our understanding was very preliminary, I learned and implement a program that uses the Sucesptible, Infectious, Recovered, (SIR) model to forecast the outbreak.
+When our understanding was very preliminary, I learned and implemented the Sucesptible, Infectious, Recovered, (SIR) model to forecast the outbreak.

-I also after seeing it done in the New York Times, wanted to model the interaction of people in a 2-d box getting each other infected.
+I also, after seeing it done in the New York Times, wanted to model the interaction of people in a 2-d box getting each other infected.
 As a stepping stone, I modelled a gas in 2-d.

 ## Current and Future projects